okohll/abdocs/content/docs/integrations/Setting-up-the-PULL-API.md

 If you host on your own cloud or on premises, this may be different.

-Requests can contain a number of parameters, the one which must be supplied to use the JSON API is _get_report_json=true_ Other parameters to control various options are detailed below.
+Requests can contain a number of parameters, the one which must be supplied to use the JSON API is _get_report_json=true_.
+Other parameters to control various options are detailed below.

 HTTP requests can be submitted as GET or POST.